Are you tired of that totally drab, default camper look? I get it! It’s time to bring that little home-on-wheels up to speed!

 A handcrafted butcher block countertop brings character and functionality to your camper’s interior while maintaining the warmth of farmhouse design.

-Cut your boards to varied lengths, arrange them thoughtfully to hide imperfections, and secure them with even glue distribution and proper clamping pressure.
+Just cut your boards to varied lengths, arrange them strategically (maybe to hide a tiny flaw!), and secure everything with good glue and proper clamping pressure.
+It’s so satisfying!

 Vintage-Inspired Lighting Fixtures for Small Spaces